danielBCN/danielBCN.github.io/_pages/home.md

 I'm passionate about computers and technology in general, and I love learning and discussing about anything (I'm a philosopher by nature).
 My research interests span all aspects of distributed systems, focusing around software architectures, middleware, large-scale applications and cloud computing services, including data analytics and machine learning.

-Outside research, I enjoy video-games, sci-fi and fantasy stories, and psychology.
+Outside research, I enjoy video-games, sci-fi and fantasy stories, and psychology and neuroscience.